szczurek-lab/seqme/docs/contributing_guide.md

 ### Testing

 Write tests in the [tests](https://github.com/szczurek-lab/pepme/tree/main/tests) directory.
-Follow the [`pytest`](#tooling) guidlines.
+Follow the [`pytest`](#tooling) guidelines.
 Each file in the directory has to follow the naming convention.

 <h5 a><strong><code>tests/test_foo.py</code></strong></h5>